Modapto/Predictive-Maintenance/README.md

  ## Dataset
 The dataset are manually extracted from CORIM.xlsx file provided by SEW USOCOME, then divided into 2 files:
-1. data.xlsx: Contains the parameters of the components within the production line (Alpha, Beta, Average maintenance duration).
+1. component.json: Contains the parameters of the components within the production line (Alpha, Beta, Average maintenance duration).
-2. activity.xlsx: Includes the parameter (Replacement time) related to maintenance activities in the production line, with each activity mapped to its corresponding component (each row of activity has the corresponding Component ID).
+2. activity.json: Includes the parameter (Replacement time) related to maintenance activities in the production line, with each activity mapped to its corresponding component (each row of activity has the corresponding Component ID).

  ## Project Structure
  ```
  Predictive-Maintenance/
- ├── dataset/                   # Dataset storage
+ ├── dataset/
  │   ├── activity.json              # Including data related to the failures of the components in the time window
  │   ├── component.json             # Including data related to specification of the components in the production line
  ├── algorithm/
  │   ├── algorithm.py               # Genetic algorithm imlementation
  ├── output/
  │   ├── result.json                # Output of predictive maintenance service within the defined time window
  ├── debug/
  │   ├── check_fitness.py           # Debugging file
  ```

  ## Installation